 - EHP and BABA compliance (2.4.5)

 - Financial capability (2.4.11)

 - Managerial capability (2.4.12)

 - Technical capability (2.4.13)

 - Compliance with applicable law (2.4.14)

 - Operational capability (2.4.15)

 - Information on ownership (2.4.16)

-- Information on other public funding (2.4.17) - Labor standards and protection (2.7.1 and 2.7.2) - Certification of Nondiscrimination and Civil Rights (2.16.3) - Certification of compliance with BEAD requirements cybersecurity and supply chain risk management (2.16.4) - Letter of intent for number of project areas the applicant is planning to apply for on company letterhead - Additional qualification requirements as directed by the NTIA
+- Information on other public funding (2.4.17)

+- Labor standards and protection (2.7.1 and 2.7.2) - Certification of Nondiscrimination and Civil Rights (2.16.3) - Certification of compliance with BEAD requirements cybersecurity and supply chain risk management (2.16.4) - Letter of intent for number of project areas the applicant is planning to apply for on company letterhead - Additional qualification requirements as directed by the NTIA

-Applicants that do not submit all required and complete documents initially will be given seven calendar days from notification to resubmit after which they may be disqualified from applying for funding.
+Applicants who do not submit all required and complete documents initially will be given seven calendar days from notification to resubmit after which they may be disqualified from applying for funding.
 The IOB reserves the right to ask for additional information to verify the eligibility of the applicant.

-• 5.4 Letter of Intent Submission Review and Approval
+5.4 Letter of Intent Submission Review and Approval

-The IOB will evaluate LOI submissions and determine which applicants are eligible to apply for BEAD funding based on the defined criteria.
-If an applicant is deemed eligible for applying for funding, scores from the LOI evaluation will be included in the evaluation and scoring of each of the applicant's funding applications.
+The IOB A third-party will evaluate LOI submissions and determine which applicants are eligible to apply for BEAD funding based on a pass/fail basis the defined criteria.
+The Prequalification/LOI materials are not formally scored during the Prequalification Application Phase; however, some materials are considered during the scoring of the Funding Application.
+Applicants will have an opportunity to update documents, such as financials, but will not be required to resubmit.
+If an applicant is deemed eligible for applying for funding, that applicant can participate in the Funding Application Phase scores from the LOI evaluation will be included in the evaluation and scoring of each of the applicant's funding applications.